Q&A

 General development

 This is a complex and wide-ranging construction project, and it is not feasible to provide a detailed commentary on every aspect of the works.
-However, once the construction schedule is finalised and the main works start in the summer, we will provide more information than is currently available, as well as drawings and plans.
+However, once the construction schedule is finalised and the main works start, we will provide more information than is currently available, as well as drawings and plans.

-We are looking at a number of tools which will enable people to drill down into the detail more easily.
-In the meantime, we will continue to provide high-level information and update the key dates and Q&A section, as well as notifying residents directly in relation to any specific programmes taking place close to their properties.
-Users can also set up their own alerts and in addition we will notify parties who have requested updates as and when changes are made to save them the time of continual checking.
+We have incorporated new features for example the “Indicative Views” tab which enables people to drill down into the detail more easily.
+We continue to provide high-level information and update the key dates and Q&A section, as well as notifying residents directly in relation to any specific programmes taking place close to their properties.
+Users can also set up their own alerts and in addition we will notify parties who have requested updates.

 Prior to the main construction works we commenced works to prepare the site.
 This included survey works, tree and scrub removals, establishment of the main compound and localised earthworks in Areas 1 and 2.
 The main site access point is now operational from the A414.

-Surveying and site clearance work started in Spring 2024 and the works to construct the Jack Box* in Area 2 are well under way.
-We expect the main earthworks, infrastructure, highways and utility work to begin in Summer 2024 and be completed by December 2027.
-It is anticipated that the buildings will be constructed between 2026 and 2030, but the specific timings are dependent on when we agree the leases with occupiers.
+We expect the main earthworks, infrastructure, highways and utility work to begin in the second half of 2025 and be completed by December 2027.
+It is anticipated that the buildings will be constructed between 2027 and 2030, but the specific timings are dependent on when we agree the leases with occupiers.

 The outline planning permission for SEGRO Logistics Park Radlett is for 7 warehouses of differing sizes in addition to the rail freight terminal.
 The final size and configuration of the warehouses could vary depending on detailed planning permission and the leases agreed with customers.